 Please review our updated website for more details about our fellowship program and the application process.
-I encourage you to submit your application and welcome the opportunity to meet you and share with you the many strengths of Rutgers New Jersey Medical School and our fellowship program.
+I look forward to meeting you and sharing the many strengths of Rutgers New Jersey Medical School and our fellowship program.

 Program Director, Infectious Diseases Fellowship Program